realworld666/MMSaveEditor/README.md

 # MMSaveEditor
-Save Game Editor for Motorsport Manager
+Save Game Editor for Motorsport Manager.
+Work in progress.
+If you can contribute then please do.